 1. Length of ownership

 How long have you owned the property?
-17 years
+35 years

 2. Council tax

 Which Council Tax band is your property in?
-(Please circle) A B C D E F G H
+(Please tick one) \Box A \Box B \Box C \Box D \Box E \Box F \Box G \Box H

-3. Parking
+з.
+Parking

 What are the arrangements for parking at your property?
 (Please tick all that apply)

 • Garage

 Allocated parking space

 • Driveway

 Shared parking

-• On street
+On street

 Resident permit

 Metered parking

 Other (please specify):

 4. Conservation area

-Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Is your property in a designated Conservation Area (that is ar special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)? area of 🗌 Yes 🖾 No 🗌 Don't know

-5. Listed buildings Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)? ¥es / No 6.
-Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-If you have answered yes, please describe below the changes which you have made: ¥es / No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: ¥es / No b.
+5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? □ Yes ⊠ No 6.
+Alterations/additions/extensions а. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? ⊠ Yes □ No If you have answered yes, please describe below the changes which you have made: We knocked through the wall seperating an old kitchen and cloak room to create an L shaped bedroom and separate bathroom.
+As part of the works a steel beam was inserted into the ceiling.
+The hot water storage tank and cold water storage tanks were also removed from the kitchen and upstairs cupboard respectively and a combi boiler put in to replace them.
+We obtained a building warrant and planning permission. (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+Yes No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-If you have answered yes, please answer the three questions below: Yes / No (i) Were the replacements the same shape and type as the ones you replaced?
-Yes / No (ii) Did this work involve any changes to the window or door openings?
-Yes / No (iii) Please describe the changes made to the windows, doors or patio doors (with approximate dates when the work was completed): New front door fitted in February 2023 Please give any guarantees which you received for this work to your solicitor or es state agent.
+Yes If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? □ Yes ⊠ No (ii) Did this work involve any changes to the window or door openings? □ Yes ⊠ No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): The windows downstairs were installed approx 20 years ago.
+T the sitting room and dining room are not the same shape as th windows (the originals were curved at the top whereas the new rectangular). e original Please give any guarantees which you received for this work to your s olicitor or estate agent.